margiv777/SWA-AROGYA/README.md

  # Steps used for running this project:
  a.
-Download this project and extract zip file or cone it using GitHub desktop.
+Download this project and extract zip file or cone it using GitHub desktop.<br>
  b.
-Run the index.html file.
+Run the index.html file.<br>
  c.
-To run each module, go to its API folder and run the app.py in the respectve directory.
+To run each module, go to its API folder and run the app.py in the respectve directory.<br>
  d.
-The ML model will give prediction and confidence of each input by the user.
+The ML model will give prediction and confidence of each input by the user.<br>

  # Project Created by:
   [Margiv Amin](https://www.linkedin.com/in/margivkumar-amin-7113951b3/)